Automattic/vip-go-ci/README.md

 # vip-go-ci

-Continuous for VIP Go repositories
+Continuous integration for VIP Go repositories.

+A PHP-program that will call PHPCS for each commit made on GitHub.